Lima, Peru – 12° S and 77°2 W

-We worked together for almost 3 years in International Relations (as a support to the 6 ministries SU has in Peru), and now we have taken on a few other titles and responsibilities.
-Billy started as the director of the Programa Girasoles in March 2014 and Kate took over as the director of International Relations.
-Kate is responsible for organizing the 20+ volunteer teams that visit SU Peru each year, monthly sponsorship for SU’s Programa Girasoles ministry for abandoned boys, and international communication and web presence (the SU website, Facebook, Instagram, etc), while Billy has everything from laws to staffing and budgets for the 7 Girasoles homes under his care.
+We worked together for almost 3 years in International Relations (as a support to the 6 ministries SU has in Peru), and then took on a few other titles and responsibilities.
+Billy served as the director of the Programa Girasoles and Kate took over as the director of International Relations.
+Kate was responsible for organizing the 20+ volunteer teams that visited SU Peru each year, monthly sponsorship for SU’s Programa Girasoles ministry for abandoned boys, and international communication and web presence (the SU website, Facebook, Instagram, etc), while Billy had everything from laws to staffing and budgets for the 7 Girasoles homes under his care.

 We got married in January 2013 (twice!) here in Peru.
 Our religious ceremony took place in the chapel at Kawai (Scripture Union’s beachfront property about 90km south of Lima) – the same chapel that we helped build during our first trip to Peru twelve years prior in 2001.

 In February 2017, we welcomed our little boy, Will, and turned us into a family of three.

 Kate originally set up the blog, 12 Degrees South, as a way to keep a record of her travels and immersion in some of the world’s most interesting cultures.
 Over the past few years, this space has been dedicated primarily to her experiences living and working in Peru.